Welcome to Wopular's coverage of Fannie Mae, Housing Market.

-Fannie Mae, Housing Market | featured news
+Fannie Mae, Housing Market that have been featured on main sections

 The Securities and Exchange Commission has brought civil fraud charges against six former top executives at Fannie Mae and Freddie Mac, saying they misled the government and taxpayers about risky subprime mortgages the mortgage giants held during the housing bust....